Cray-HPE/docs-csm/operations/boot_orchestration/Edit_the_iPXE_Embedded_Boot_Script.md

     -o yaml > /root/k8s/cray-ipxe-bss-ipxe-backup.yaml
     ```

-    Admins can add, remove, or reorder sections in the config map related to the interface being used.
+    Administrators can add, remove, or reorder sections in the config map related to the interface being used.

     In the example below, the `net2` section is located before the `net0` section.
 If an admin wants `net0` to be run first, they could move the `net0` section to be located before the `net2` section.